InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - CMP API v2.md

 ### What does the gdprApplies value mean?

 `gdprApplies` is a `boolean` value that may be `undefined`.
 A CMP shall determine whether or not GDPR applies in its current context and set the `gdprApplies` value.
 A publisher may determine that GDPR applies to all traffic on their site and signal their CMP to always return `true` for `gdprApplies`, a CMP may invoke a geo-tagging service call to make a determination on a specific user or may have some other proprietary solution for determining whether or not GDPR applies in accordance with [TCF Policy](https://iabeurope.eu/iab-europe-transparency-consent-framework-policies/).
 In any case, vendors shall respect the value of `gdprApplies` put forth by the CMP.
 If `gdprApplies` value is `undefined` but exists in the schema outlined in the response object in this document, then calling scripts shall assume that the CMP is still pending a determination on whether or not GDPR applies in this context.

+### What does the cplApplies value mean?

+`cplApplies` is a `boolean` value that may be `undefined`.
+A CMP shall determine whether or not CPL applies in its current context and set the `cplApplies` value.
+A publisher may determine that CPL applies to all traffic on their site and signal their CMP to always return `true` for `cplApplies`, a CMP may invoke a geo-tagging service call to make a determination on a specific user or may have some other proprietary solution for determining whether or not CPL applies in accordance with ?.
+In any case, vendors shall respect the value of `cplApplies` put forth by the CMP.
+If `cplApplies` value is `undefined` but exists in the schema outlined in the response object in this document, then calling scripts shall assume that the CMP is still pending a determination on whether or not CPL applies in this context.

 ### Details for vendors